 Here are some examples:

 - Consider keeping some Sensory Enrichment Therapy equipment in your vehicle.
 You could do a quick smell and touch pairing sitting in your parked car before you leave.
 This will ease anxiety and promote relaxation on your trip.

 - You can also take this one step further.
 If your worksheet doesn’t have complex games, you may be able to do a complete therapy session in the car while the car is parked before or after a journey.
-Your car could become a prime location for daily implementation of the program in a distraction-free environment.
+Your car could become a prime location for the daily implementation of the program in a distraction-free environment.